LogtalkDotOrg/logtalk3/README.md

 Citations
 ---------

-If you find Logtalk useful, please include a citation on your publications.
-Consult the [BIBLIOGRAPHY.bib](BIBLIOGRAPHY.bib) file for bibliographic references in BibTeX format (the Logtalk user and reference manuals and the 2003 PhD thesis on Logtalk are good choices).
+If you find Logtalk useful, please include a citation on your publications (also cite the used backend Prolog compilers).
+The [BIBLIOGRAPHY.bib](BIBLIOGRAPHY.bib) file includes bibliographic references in BibTeX format (the Logtalk user and reference manuals and the 2003 PhD thesis on Logtalk are good choices).

 Contributions